 Face-to-face contact hours include attendance in-person at a workshop, professional conference, academic course or participation in a live, inter-active workshop or academic course via internet, IVN, Skype, etc.

-Self-study/Distance Learning Hours
+Independent Learning Hours

 Non-acceptable topics include, but are not limited to, those contrary to the code of ethics, as well as topics such as marketing, business, personal enrichment, time management, supervisory sessions, technology enhancement, staff orientation, agency or other meetings regarding procedural issues, CPR classes, safety, infection control, etc.